||Alaska’s Oil & Gas Industry

 Production & Processing

-- Oil production in Alaska has dropped approximately 75 percent since hitting a peak of two million barrels per day in 1988.
+- Oil production in Alaska has dropped approximately 75 percent since hitting a peak of more than two million barrels per day in 1988.

 - Current Alaska production accounts for approximately seven percent of U.S. domestic production.
 The State currently estimates Prudhoe Bay contains an additional 2.5 billion barrels of recoverable oil plus another 426 million in reserves from satellite development.
 New investments and improved technologies may increase future reserve estimates.
 (Alaska Department of Revenue)